 How often should I shock my pool?

-The usual rule of thumb when it comes to how often to shock pool water is that it should be shocked every one to two weeks.
-However, this is very much dependent on a number of factors.
+The usual rule of thumb regarding how often to shock pool water is to be shocked every one to two weeks.
+However, this is very much dependent on several factors.

 Personally, I do not have a rigid pool shock schedule.
-It is generally only my wife and I that use the pool and although some weeks we may swim every day, other weeks we may hardly swim at all.
+Generally, only my wife and I use the pool, and although some weeks we swim every day, other weeks we hardly swim at all.

-If you have children and friends who regularly swim then you will obviously need to shock more often than I do.
+If you have children and friends who regularly swim, you will obviously need to shock more often than I do.

 When should you shock your pool?